Fecal Microbiota-Based Therapies for Select Gastrointestinal Diseases

 620

 • The recommendation is specific to the use of conventional FMT for the treatment of irritable bowel syndrome.
-For patients with recurrent, severe, or fulminant CDI in the settings of irritable bowel syndrome, please refer to the recommendations of questions 1–3.
+For patients with recurrent, severe, or fulminant CDI in the settings of irritable bowel syndrome, please refer to the recommendations 1–3.

 Recommendation Grading